Aj163/ieee-nitk.github.io/blog_src/_posts/2018-01-12-bit-manipulation.md

 ---
 All data in computer programs is internally stored as bits, i.e., as numbers 0 and 1.
 It turns out that there are many uses for bit manipulation in competitive programming.

 In programming, an n bit integer is internally stored as a binary number that consists of n bits.
 For example, the C++ type int is a 32-bit type, which means that every int number consists of 32 bits.
-For exmaple, the bit representation of the int number 42 is ```00000000000000000000000000101010```.
+For example, the bit representation of the int number 42 is ```00000000000000000000000000101010```.

 There are several bit operations supported by a typical ALU, some of them being AND, OR, NOT, XOR, and bit shifts